jrsacher/jrsacher.github.io/e1b/review.md

 ## Exam details

-+ 23 questions with material from each of the 6 lectures
++ 24 questions (100 points) with material from each of the 6 lectures
 + Same format as the assignments
 + No large problems (e.g. Scratch program, web page)
 + Most problems can be answered in a few sentences -- NOT paragraphs!